 There should be

-1 blank lines separating basic text blocks and section titles.
+1 blank line separating basic text blocks and section titles.
 There should be

 1 blank line separating text blocks and content directives.